-Several water stains appeared on the drywall ceiling above the fireplace after recent torrential rains and high winds the last week of April.
-The attic is directly above the ceiling and there aren’t any pipes in this area, so it meant I have roof leak.
+Several water stains appeared on the drywall ceiling above the fireplace after recent torrential rains and high winds.
+The attic is directly above the ceiling and there aren’t any pipes in this area, so the roof must be leaking.

 The water stains were small and somewhat faint, but this could be real trouble if the leak isn’t fixed.
 It’s important to inspect the attic and roof for hidden water damage, rotted wood or mold.